SALT LAKE CITY — A year ago about this time, University of Utah newcomer Dallin Bachynski looked like the next big thing in Utah basketball.

 Senior Renan Lenz has started every game at center and Jeremy Olsen, who came on strong at the end of last season, has been the primary backup at center.
 But Krystkowiak says the best players will play and Bachynski’s minutes have continued to increase when he’s been healthy.
 A high ankle sprain limited him early on and a swollen knee kept him out against Fresno State.

 “The competition is really good and coach K doesn’t play favorites,’’ Bachynski says.
-“Whoever’s playing well will get a chance.’’
+“Whoever’s playing well will get a chance.’’17 comments on this story

 Even though Bachynski isn’t getting double-doubles, Krystkowiak is thrilled to have a player with his talents that he can bring off the bench and add instant points, rebounds and blocks to the Ute cause.